fmbootdev/bookbot/README.md

 # bookbot

-Bookbot is a project from the Boot.dev Course, "Build a Bookbot".
+Bookbot is a project from the Boot.dev course, "Build a Bookbot".